miac-research/MARS-WMH/README.md

 In general, we recommend the nnU-Net algorithm (please see our publication for a detailed comparison between the two algorithms) and using Apptainer (the standard container tool for scientific computing).

+> [!NOTE]
+> Segmentation results from various container versions may differ slightly.
+Please avoid mixing versions in your project.
+Additionally, using different compute hardware (CPU versus GPU or varying GPU architectures) may lead to minor variations in the segmentation results.

 ### Data requirements

 The WMH segmentation requires two inputs, a **FLAIR image and a T1-weighted image**, both in NIfTI-1 data format.
 We recommend [dcm2niix](https://github.com/rordenlab/dcm2niix) for DICOM to NIfTI conversion.
 Ensure that the entire brain is covered by the field of view.
 By default, the T1-weighted image will be registered to the FLAIR.
 However, already registered images can be provided as well (see option `-skipRegistration`).